MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 ###### enabled

 Whether the sidebar is enabled.
-Optional; the default is `true`.
+The default is `true`.

 Type: `boolean`, optional